 There are 244,000 acres to explore in Badlands National Park.
 Highway 240, also known as Badlands Loop Road, passes through the heart of the Badlands’ rugged formations.
 Either Exit 110 in Wall, SD or Exit 131 toward Interior, SD gets you onto the loop road.
 With several hiking trails and twelve overlooks, the Badlands Loop road is a 25-mile drive.
 It will take you at least an hour to drive through the park, but we know you’ll want to spend a little more time admiring the scenery.

 While driving the loop through the park; we made it a point to stop at every viewpoint taking our time.
 We had nowhere to be and were not in a hurry.
 Most visitors encountered wildlife along the road, causing traffic to slow down.
-Early summer mornings are great for wildlife watching.
+Early summer mornings are glorious for wildlife watching.
 Best advice, stop to take a hike, snap a few photos, and enjoy the view!

 If you are looking for bison, explore the Sage Creek Rim Road and the Sage Creek Wilderness Area remain the best places to see these magnificent beasts.